 The inspector of elections will tabulate the votes.
 The shares of our common stock represented by proxy will be voted in accordance with the instructions given on the proxy so long as the proxy is properly executed and received by us prior to the close of voting at the Annual Meeting or any adjournment or postponement thereof (or in the case of proxies submitted by telephone or via the Internet, by the deadline specified above).
-If no instruction is given on a proxy that is properly executed and received by us, then the proxy will be voted "for" the nominees for director; "for" the proposal to ratify the appointment of KPMG LLP as our independent registered public accounting firm; "for" the approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with the SEC's compensation disclosure rules; "for" the option of once every two years as the frequency with which stockholders will vote, on an advisory, non-binding basis, on executive compensation; "for" the approval of the amendment to the Warrant.
+If no instruction is given on a proxy that is properly executed and received by us, then the proxy will be voted "for" the nominees for director; "for" the proposal to ratify the appointment of KPMG LLP as our independent registered public accounting firm; "for" the approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with the SEC's compensation disclosure rules; "for" the option of once every two years as the frequency with which stockholders will vote, on an advisory, non-binding basis, on executive compensation; "for" the approval of the amendment to our 2006 Plan; and "for" the approval of the amendment to the Warrant.
 In addition, the individuals that we have designated as proxies for the meeting will have discretionary authority to vote for or against any other stockholder matter presented at the meeting.